 - Chemical treatment comprises of i) Excavation site treated from all sides viz. bottom, sides; ii) holes made in the earth and filled with chemicals prior laying slab on grade; iii) outer perimeter of construction treated with chemical; iv) pipe beddings reinforced with chemicals to secure the piping

 A well-integrated approach to anti-termite treatment is important to avoid all potential possibilities of termites making their way through the gaps in treatment.
 No ‘unprotected gaps’ can be left to chance resulting in an entry-point for termites.
 Work needs to be accomplished with the highest level of technical competency in accordance with Bureaus of Indian Standards.

-A thorough ‘site-preparation’ rigour needs to be applied while undertaking anti-termite treatment.
-This includes removal of all roots, stumps, vegetation and trees etc. from the path of the treatment.
-Besides, this, a host of Soil-testing result based activities may be required at the construction site, which include removal of all construction related debris, concrete, water (incase of water-logging), moistening of soil (if the soil is sandy), and making the penetration of soils compatible with anti-termite treatment materials and so on.
+A thorough ‘site-preparation’ rigor needs to be applied while undertaking anti-termite treatment.
+This includes the removal of all roots, stumps, vegetation, trees, etc. from the path of the treatment.
+Besides, this, a host of Soil-testing result based activities may be required at the construction site, which includes removal of all construction-related debris, concrete, water (in case of water-logging), moistening of soil (if the soil is sandy), and making the penetration of soils compatible with anti-termite treatment materials and so on.

 Besides, the sides of the foundation trenches are treated after the foundation to create yet another anti-termite barrier to entry.